uwcvis/cvis2022/_pages/call-for-papers.md

 {{ site.data.important_dates[0].excerpt | markdownify }}

 # Poster Presentation
-Accept-poster papers are required to be present in person at DC 1301 on campus of **University of Waterloo** A poster template can be downloaded here: [poster template](https://docs.google.com/presentation/d/13DWwser0PpAAf2ovwkDqwRDEuJ6ERlvC/edit?usp=sharing&ouid=106340322616558895574&rtpof=true&sd=true).
+Accept-poster papers are required to be present in person at DC 1301 on campus of **University of Waterloo**.
+A poster template can be downloaded here: [poster template](https://docs.google.com/presentation/d/13DWwser0PpAAf2ovwkDqwRDEuJ6ERlvC/edit?usp=sharing&ouid=106340322616558895574&rtpof=true&sd=true).